 34. Gut feelings: The future of psychiatry may be inside your stomach

-The right combination of stomach microbes could be crucial for a healthy mind
+The right combination of stomach microbes could be crucial for a healthy mind and happy emotions.

 35. Acne vulgaris, probiotics and the gut-brain-skin axis - back to the future?